priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 =============================================================

-To allow the :code:`AgentApplication` to arbitrarily calculate observations and rewards based on the messages received from :code:`ObservationApplications` and :code:`RewardApplications`, these received messages have to be stored in the :code:`AgentApplication`.
+To allow the :code:`AgentApplication` to arbitrarily calculate observations and rewards based on the messages received from :code:`ObservationApplication`\ s and :code:`RewardApplication`\ s, these received messages have to be stored in the :code:`AgentApplication`.
 For this purpose a new data structure, called :code:`HistoryContainer` was designed.
 Each :code:`AgentApplication` maintains one :code:`HistoryContainer` for observations (:code:`m_obsDataStruct`) and one for rewards